leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-user.md

 <kbd><img alt="bell notification dropdown" src="../../images/usermanual/bell-notification-dropdown.png"></kbd>

+#### Email notifications

-Email notifications are sent to the Supplier and Sub accounts (Based on sub-account users if they have permissions to the respective screens) when the following events occur:
+Emails are sent to the Supplier and Sub accounts (Based on sub-account users if they have permissions to the respective screens) when the following events occur:
 - When a new Purchase Order is added
 - When Conf Date (and/or) Conf Quantity (and/or) Conf Price is changed(Any changes to PO upto status 35 is triggered and mail is sent to supplier)
 - When a new Purchase Forecast is added
 - When a Forecast is updated in the portal

-Email templates are available in the configuration, the details of which can be referred from here(https://github.com/leanswift/leanswift.github.io/blob/dev/supplierportal/src/pages/20.1.0/usermanual-supplierportal-admin.md#email-templates)

 ## Log out